 What 12 Things You Can Do to Help Foster Children?
 We are not all called to adopt.
 Adoption is HARD.
 We are, all, called to do something.
-That something maybe to donate to another’s person’s adoption.
+That something may be donated to another person’s adoption.
 You could collect hygiene products, stuffed animals, or small things that could be given to a child who is taken into care.
 You could faithfully pray for these children.

 Every child deserves safety, love, last name, security, food, clothes, grace, and mercy.
 These mamas and daddy’s that foster and/or adopt need respect, grace, forgiveness, understanding, prayer, and help.
 They do not need opinions, judgment, sarcasm, or an eye-rolling session.

 Adoption is so hard.
 It is also so worth it.
-The act of adoption is refining, sanctifying, it is walking out Jesus’ command to care for the orphans and widows.
+The act of adoption is refining and sanctifying, it is walking out Jesus’ command to care for the orphans and widows.
 Adoption is all of these things, rolled up in one act of obedience.

 I am Special.
 A Revelation of Catfish.

 I asked Catfish (4) tonight why he felt the need to sit on me all the time….his response:

 Me: Oh, really, why are you so special?

 Catfish: I don’t know.